SwiftKitz/Appz/README.md

 // Applications are recommended to be part of the
 // "Applications" namespace
 extension Applications {
 // Define your application as a type that
-    // conforms to "ExternalApplication"
-    struct MyApp: ExternalApplication {
+// conforms to "ExternalApplication" struct MyApp: ExternalApplication {

 typealias ActionType = Applications.MyApp.Action

 let scheme = "myapp:"
 let fallbackURL = ""
 let appStoreId = ""
 }
 }
 // Then, you define the actions your app supports extension Applications.MyApp {

 enum Action: ExternalApplicationAction {

-        case Open
+case open

 // Each action should provide an app path and web path to be
-        // added to the associated URL
-        var paths: ActionPaths {
+// added to the associated URL var paths: ActionPaths {

 switch self {
-            case .Open:
+case .open:
 return ActionPaths()
 }
 }
 }
 }

-app.open(Applications.MyApp(), action: .Open)
+app.open(Applications.MyApp(), action: .open)
 ```

 __Supported Apps (for now!):__